SoSCAI-The-UWI-Five-Islands/Assignment1_Fundamentals-of-Python-Programming/README.md

 3. The float(), int(), round(), print(), and input()functions
 4. Importing a Python module

-Click this link to accesss and accept the assignment: https://classroom.github.com/a/usvjo0H7
+Click this link to accept the assignment: https://classroom.github.com/a/usvjo0H7

 **Question 1**